SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: The framework of

 \section{The framework of \proj}

-This section introduces \proj, whose key concept is to pre-sample node sets offline from the neighborhoods of nodes in the graph, which can be joined online as a proxy for query-induced subgraphs.
-This approach allows the reuse of sampled node sets across different queries, and its set-based representation also resolves memory and computation issues caused by node duplication in existing walk-based representations as SUREL \cite{yin2022algorithm} adopted. \proj has a modular design, supports different set samplers, structure encoders to construct various structural features, and multiple set neural encoders, which can be flexibly selected to compensate for the loss of structural information after sampling. \proj also designs a dedicated sparse data structure \texttt{SpG} and an arithmetic operator \texttt{SpJoin} for efficient storage and online batch-wise set joins.
-Fig. \ref{fig:main} provides a comparison between \proj and current SGRL methods.
-The following subsections provide further details on these modules.
+This section introduces \proj, whose key concept is to sample node sets and encode structural features offline and then join them online as a proxy of query-induced subgraph for representation learning.
+This approach only keeps distinct nodes in the sampled set for reuse in different queries, effectively addressing memory and computation concerns of node duplication in the walk-based representation adopted by SUREL~\cite{yin2022algorithm}. \proj features a modular design that supports various set samplers, structure encoders, and set neural encoders to provide a trade-off between complexity and expressiveness after reducing subgraphs to node sets.
+Furthermore, \proj introduces a customized sparse data structure \texttt{SpG} and an arithmetic operator \texttt{SpJoin} to store node sets and perform their online joins efficiently.
+Fig. \ref{fig:main} summarizes and compares \proj and current SGRL models.
+The following subsections describe these modules in detail.